mrkkrp/markkarpov.com/tutorial/th.md

   `aeson` and `lens`.

 * *Creation of TH DSLs* that are integrated into systems built in Haskell.
-  Examples of such DLSs are the language for model declaration used in [`persistent`][persistent], and various other mini-languages used in the [`yesod`][yesod] web framework.
+  Examples of such DSLs are the language for model declaration used in [`persistent`][persistent], and various other mini-languages used in the [`yesod`][yesod] web framework.